coverclock/com-diag-roundhouse/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/coverclock)

+# Copyright

 Copyright 2016-2017 by the Digital Aggregates Corporation, Arvada Colorado USA.

-LICENSE
+# License

 Licensed under the terms of the FSF GPL v2.

-ABSTRACT
+# Abstract

-Providing IPv6 infrastructure via OpenWrt and Hurricane Electric for noodling around with the IPv6 implementation in Linux/GNU as used in the Digital Aggregates Diminuto library.
+Roundhouse implements an IPv6 testbed  via OpenWrt, Hurricane Electric, and a bunch of Raspberry Pis, for experimenting with the IPv6 implementation in Linux/GNU as implemented in the Digital Aggregates Diminuto library.
 See the com-diag-diminuto repo for more information about that.

-CONTACT
+# Contact

     Chip Overclock
     Digital Aggregates Corporation